nisaacdz/blockchain/README.md

 # BLOCKCHAIN

+# Rust Blockchain Implementation

-This is a lightweight, general purpose blockchain crate built so that you may implement under your project.
+This is a simple, lightweight blockchain implementation written in Rust that abstracts all the complexities associated with manipulating the blockchain so that you will only focus on your program logic.

-This projects makes use of trait objects which implies that in order to track an item as a block entity, you need to make that item implement the Record trait.

-The record trait contains functions like hash and verify for obtaining the sha256 hash of the record object, verify for verifying if the given hash matches the current object's hash.
-There are a lot more default functions under the Record trait.

-There crate provides a macro for generating block instances from the trait objects.
-The crate also provides a default transaction struct that you can use to test features.
-Since each individual records implement hash, the blocks themselves are not hashable.
+## Features

+- Uses the `rusqlite` crate for data storage and retrieval
+- Supports transaction signing and verification using ed25519
+- Uses the `bincode`, `serde` and `serde_json` crate for serialization and deserialization of data
+- Uses the `ed25519-dalek` for generating keys, signing records, verifying those records

+## Installation

+1. Install Rust and Cargo
-You have the ability to implement the database of your choice
+3. Run the following command to the crate to your project: `cargo add blockchain_dz`

+## Usage

+The blockchain implementation can be used to create and manage a decentralized ledger of transactions.
+Most functionalities are enabled through generics and traits so that you can wrap around your custom structs.

+Transactions can be signed and verified using ed25519.

+`Record` types can be encrypted with sha256 or other algorithms

+`Record` types are signable into `SignedRecords` so block are not signable.
+A block will only be allowed on top of the blockchain if and only if all the SignedRecords contained within it are valid.

+The `blockchain` module provides the core functionality for creating and managing the blockchain, while the `io` module provides the interface for storing and retrieving blocks.

+The `gen` module wraps the hashing and key generation

+The `utils` module contains a simple `Transaction` struct mainly for the purpose of illustrating the core functionalities of this crate.

+## Contributing

+Contributions to this project are welcome.
+If you find a bug or want to suggest an improvement, please create an issue or submit a pull request.

-## libraries used
+## License
-### rust crates
-bincode = "1.3.3"
-ring = "0.16.20"
-serde = { version="1.0.152", features = ["derive"] }
-serde_json = "1.0.93"
-sha2 = "0.10.6"

-### database
-rusqlite = { version = "0.28.0", features = ["bundled"] }
+This project is licensed under the MIT License.

-## Example 1
+## Example
 ```
-use blockchain::{utils::Transaction, block, blockchain::{Record, BlockChain}, gen, io::Database};
+use blockchain::{utils::Transaction, block, blockchain::{Record, BlockChain, SignedRecord, Block}, gen, io::{Database, TimeStamp}, errs::Errs};

     fn main() {
-        let mykeys = gen::generate_key_pair();
+        let mykeys: (Vec<u8>, Vec<u8>) = gen::generate_key_pair();
-        let trans = Transaction::new("A", "B", "2");
+        let trans: Transaction = Transaction::new("A", "B", "2");

-        let signed_record = trans.sign(&mykeys.1, &mykeys.0).unwrap();
+        let signed_record: SignedRecord<Transaction> = trans.sign(&mykeys.1, &mykeys.0).unwrap();
-        let block = block![signed_record];
+        let block: Block<Transaction> = block![signed_record];

+        // You can pass your database connection to this wrapper
-        let database = Database::open(None);
+        let database: Database = Database::open(None);

-        let chain = BlockChain::open(database);
+        let chain: BlockChain = BlockChain::open(database);

-        let res = chain.push(block);
+        let res: Result<TimeStamp, Errs> = chain.push(block);

         println!("{:?}", res);